 Candidates should develop research statements in collaboration with Georgia Tech faculty mentors.
 Faculty mentors are expected to guide the development of the PPFP Fellow toward independence as an investigator.
 Mentors also provide partial support for the PPFP Fellow (typically 1/3 of annual salary).
 The remainder of the PPFP stipend, along with funding for travel and research support (as materials and supplies) typically comes from the College and other internal sources at Georgia Tech.

-Contacts in the College of Engineering who are helpful in identifying potential faculty mentors include:
+Contacts in the College of Engineering and in the College of Sciences and who are helpful in identifying potential faculty mentors include:

 Kim Kurtis, Associate Dean for Faculty Development and Scholarship, College of Engineering